List of Ultraman Leo characters: Commander Black

-With the crystal ball in his possession, Commander Black directed his Saucer Monsters from Black Star to invade Earth.
+With the crystal ball in his possession, Commander Black directed his Saucer Creatures from Black Star to invade Earth.
 However, as all of them were beaten by Ultraman Leo, Black summoned his last Saucer Creature Black End to challenge Leo into a final showdown and kidnap Tooru as his hostage until a group of children led by Ayumi attacked him.
 Tooru would later be freed and threw Commander Black's crystal ball to Leo, who used it to defeat Black End.
 With his Saucer Monster destroyed, Commander Black was reduced to a pile of bubbles in his final breath.

 Commander Black is portrayed by Takeshi Ōbayashi (大林 丈史, Ōbayashi Takeshi).

 Saucer Creatures

 The Saucer Creatures (円盤生物, Enban Seibutsu) are a type of Kaiju deployed from the demonic planet Black Star (ブラックスター, Burakku Sutā).
 Through Commander Black's crystal ball, the Black Star would send a Saucer Monster as Leo destroyed them one-by-one.
 When Black End, the final Saucer Monster defeated, the Black Star try to destroy Earth on a collision course until Leo destroys it with Shooting Beam.
 Following the destruction of Black Star, Roberuga (ロベルガー, Roberugā) - a new Saucer Monster unrelated to the original set but connected to them by being formed from the wreckage of Black Star - appears in Ultraman Mebius, which takes place 34 years later in the main continuity's timeline.

 With the exception of Bunyo, they are shown to be a composite of Earth creature and astrobiology.
 Befitting their race, they can turn themselves into flying saucers for easy transportation.
 Several of them can shrink into the size of humans, allowing them to blend in the human society unnoticed as Leo would only take action upon their return to actual sizes.
 The destruction of MAC by Silver Bloome leaves Earth with no means of countering alien invasions.
 Each Saucer Monster displays a different level of intelligence: